Ol Pejeta Conservancy: Wildlife

-All members of the "Big five game" (lion, Cape buffalo, African elephant, leopard and rhinoceros) can be found on the Ol Pejeta Conservancy.
+All members of the "Big five game" (lion, Cape buffalo, African bush elephant, African leopard and rhinoceros) can be found on the Ol Pejeta Conservancy.
 Both black and white rhino thrive here.
 In 2013, Ol Pejeta recorded the birth of its 100th black rhino.
 This means the Conservancy is now a "Key 1" black rhino population on the IUCN African Rhino Specialist Group categorization.
 It is one of only eight sanctuaries in Africa with this distinction.

 Other rare animals that can be found on Ol Pejeta include the endangered African wild dog, oryx, Jackson’s hartebeest, Grevy’s zebra, serval, cheetah and bat-eared fox.
 The more common African wildlife can be found too, including giraffes, vervet monkeys, baboons, hippos, impala, eland, Grant's gazelle, dik-dik, plains zebra, silver backed jackal, hyena.
 There are also over 300 bird species on the Conservancy.

-All animals are free to move in and out of the Conservancy by way of specially constructed "game corridors" that only restrict the movement of rhinos.
+All animals are free to move in and out of the Conservancy by way of specially constructed game corridors that only restrict the movement of rhinos.
 Knee-high posts in the ground, situated very close together, present no challenge for elephant, antelope and carnivores, who are easily able to jump or step over.
-Rhinos, however, are unable to do this, and as a result are restricted from moving into areas where they are in danger of being slaughtered for their horn.
+Rhinos, however, are unable to do this, and as a result are restricted from moving into areas where they are in danger of being poached for their horn.